 iCE3 Withdrawal fees

-Here, you can deposit through both wire transfer if you are from South Africa or Nigeria.
-This can be helpful particularly for newer crypto investors.
+Here, you can deposit through both wire transfer and credit card, at least if you are from South Africa or Nigeria.
+This can be helpful particularly for newer crypto investors from those countries.

 You can measure security at a cryptocurrency exchange in many different ways.
 For instance, this exchange takes pride in having: